7 Different Types of Tongue Piercing

 Horizontal or Vertical Tongue Piercing

-Tongue piercing can be done vertically or horizontally.
-Many people get horizontal and vertical tongue piercing, two typical types of tongue piercing.
+Tongue piercings can be done vertically or horizontally.
+Many people get horizontal and vertical tongue piercings, two typical types.

-In reality, hardly every piercer will perform this piercing due to the numerous hazards involved with the surgery.
+In reality, hardly every piercer will perform this piercing due to the numerous hazards of the surgery.

 Because the tongue has so many nerves, a tongue piercing could pierce those nerves.